Welcome to the first post in our new Ask WP Tasty series!

 Let’s break it down!

 For what it’s worth, I totally agree with this sentiment.
 I’m a pretty slow cook and I always have to calculate my own estimated prep time based on the recipe instructions.
-I generally move through recipes at about the same pace as this turtle:
+I generally move through recipes at about the same pace as a turtle. 🐢

 However, I think Google’s intent with recommending including prep time is to just give people a vague idea of how long it will take to prep the recipe ingredients.
 Try to come up with a pretty good estimate of how long the recipe will take to prep for your target audience and use that value.